tweksteen/burst/doc/faq.rst

 What is the content of ``~/.abrupt``?
 -------------------------------------

-Abrupt creates a subdirectory to store its configuration, the certificates used when connected via SSL and the sessions dumps.
+Abrupt creates a sub-directory to store its configuration, the certificates used when connected via SSL and the sessions dumps.
 In this directory, you will find: